 7) Green Room (2015)

-A punk rock band straying into a secluded part of the Pacific Northwest stumbles onto a horrific act of violence.
-Because they are the only witnesses, they become the targets of a terrifying gang of skinheads who want to make sure all the evidence is eliminated.
+A punk rock band straying into a secluded part of the Pacific Northwest witness a horrific act of violence.
+As they are the only witnesses, they become the targets of a terrifying gang of skinheads who want to make sure all the evidence is eliminated.

 8) Hush (2016)

-A deaf and mute writer who retreated into the woods to live a solitary life must fight for her life in silence when a masked killer appears at her window.
+A hard of hearing and quiet writer who withdrew into the forested areas to carry on with a single life should battle for her life silently when a masked executioner shows up at her window.

 9) The Invitation (2016)

 Will and Eden were once a loving couple.
 After a tragedy took their son, Eden disappeared.
 Two years later, out of the blue, she returns with a new husband and also as a different person, eerily changed and eager to reunite with her ex and those she left behind.
-Over the course of a dinner party in the house that was once his, the haunted Will is gripped by mounting evidence that Eden and her new friends have a mysterious and terrifying agenda.
+During the dinner party in the house that was once his, the haunted Will is gripped by mounting evidence that Eden and her new friends have a mysterious and terrifying agenda.

 Director Karyn Kusama mines horror out of both the standard awkwardness of reunions between adult friends and former lovers who haven’t seen each other in a while, and especially the protagonist’s increasing conviction that something truly terrible is about to happen.